October 2019 Addendum

 Importing a Medication

 In most circumstances, WEP Clinical will reach out to the pharma companies and lobby for expanded access.
 However, they can also help patients import medications that are not commercially available in the patient’s home country but which are available elsewhere in the world.
-For example, patients in the US can import a drug (on a ‘personal use’ basis) that is not commercially available in the US.
-WEP Clinical will help the patient and healthcare provider to complete all the documentation necessary to import a drug for personal use and will source the drug, deliver the drug, and clear it through customs.
-The only caveat is that patients will have to pay however much it costs for WEP Clinical to buy the drug and ship it to the US.
+For example, patients in the U.S. can import a medication (on a ‘personal use’ basis) that is not commercially available in the U.S. WEP Clinical will help the patient and healthcare provider to complete all the documentation necessary to import a medication for personal use and will source the medication, deliver the medication, and clear it through customs.
+The only caveat is that patients will have to pay however much it costs for WEP Clinical to buy the medication and ship it to the U.S.

 It is important to note that WEP Clinical unfortunately cannot help with insurance coverage or access to “off-label” medications that are already approved for use for any reason in a patient’s home country.

 WEP Clinical may be able to help patients in the following situations:

 - A medication is approved but is not approved in their home country.

 - A medication is in clinical trial, but the patient is not eligible for the trial or does not live where a trial site is set up.

 - A medication is approved/in clinical trial but for a different condition (narcolepsy for example).
 Note that it is easier to help in this scenario if the medication is still in clinical trial because EAP patients can help the pharma company gain additional safety and efficacy data to support their approval request with the FDA.
 This benefit to companies does not exist if the medication is already approved.